Masaa44/twitchcord/readme.md

 # Twitchcord

-Here you will find an open source and non hosted discord bot.
+Here you will find an open source and non hosted discord bot that will mirror your twitch and discord chat.
 You will need to host on your own server.

 ## Installation